Nicky Hambleton-Jones

-Nicky Hambleton-Jones (born 24 February 1971) is a television presenter and stylist best known for hosting the Channel 4 makeover show, 10 Years Younger.
+Nicky Hambleton-Jones (born 24 February 1971) is a South African television presenter and stylist best known for hosting the British makeover show 10 Years Younger.

 Early life

 Hambleton-Jones was born in South Africa.
 She earned an honours degree in dietetics before starting her own private practice in Cape Town.
 She then took a postgraduate business course at Wits Business School, before moving to London in 1996, where she worked as a marketing consultant in the city.
 After being made redundant in 2001 she founded the personal stylist consultancy NHJ Style.

 Career

 In 2003, Hambleton-Jones began presenting 10 Years Younger on Channel 4.
 During that time she worked as a brand ambassador for a number of retail brands.
 In 2008 she set up the NHJ Style Academy, providing training and development for aspiring personal stylists and for retailers with personal shopping departments.
 Hambleton-Jones lives in London with her husband Robert and has 2 children.